 A Gentler Way

-A gentler, more forgiving way that is actually more…caring…to the self and works, is that of looking at self care as a lifestyle and moment to moment practice that isn’t bound to a certain amount of time or place.
+A gentler, more forgiving way that works, is that of looking at self care as a lifestyle and moment to moment practice that isn’t bound to a certain amount of time or place.
 This way is more about using the resources you have to give yourself the most richly pleasurable experience possible with the time you have.

 Did the kids happen to go to bed 10 mins earlier from a long day of summer fun and you happen to not be utterly exhausted?
 Why not dim the lights, put on some music, light a candle and write a gratitude list to close your day with?